 3. Walk Around The Neighborhood

 There is a general recommendation to walk around a specific neighborhood as a research tool.
 Obviously not going to work if you aren't in the area, moving from out of state or country.
-Walking around building to building going door to door USED to be a good way to find apartment buildings that you can rent directly from property managers in order to bypass the broker fee.
+Walking around building to the building going door to door USED to be a good way to find apartment buildings that you can rent directly from property managers in order to bypass the broker fee.
 Now you have sites like transparentcity.co where it is all online which has made the walking around method obsolete.

 4. Search The Newspapers For Listings